alexander-clarke/openvr-room-mapping/README.md

 Python >=3.7 (might work with lesser versions but not tested) requirements.txt details the required installs for using the python scripts

 [COLMAP](https://colmap.github.io/index.html) is required for the reconstruction.
-Note that COLMAP requires CUDA for dense reconstruction, and so extra steps are required if a non-Nvidia card is used (insturctions on the COLMAP FAQ).
+Note that COLMAP requires CUDA for dense reconstruction, and so extra steps are required if a non-Nvidia card is used (instructions on the COLMAP FAQ).

 ## Usage